bgrenee/Animal-Database/README.md

 Getting Started
 For MongoDB database, we must set up authentication to connect to the server.
-This would be 	USER: root
+This would be :cherry_blossom:USER: root
-	PASS: xEtjPRaT9l
+:cherry_blossom:PASS: xEtjPRaT9l
-	HOST: nv-desktop-services.apporto.com
+:cherry_blossom:HOST: nv-desktop-services.apporto.com
-	PORT: 34179
+:cherry_blossom:PORT: 34179
-	DATABASE: AAC
+:cherry_blossom:DATABASE: AAC
-	COLLECTION: animals
+:cherry_blossom:COLLECTION: animals
 The Create method will allow us to add a new animal to the database.
 There were many challenges with this connection.
 I was unfamiliar with how to properly set up a connection and before fixing my errors, I was setting up my code, check the image down below.

 I am still unsure if this will work however, after some research, it seems that this is not standard practice due to the possibility of exposing sensitive information.
 So, I changed that to how it should have been done which looks like, check the image down below.